brikhotso/brikhotso/readme.md

 <p>
  <img align="right" width="350" src="https://media.tenor.com/QVC1Nmb9TwUAAAAi/coding.gif" alt="Coding gif" />
  👋 Hi there!
 I'm Brenda, a passionate problem solver and innovator in the tech world.

  💻 I love coding and I'm always hungry to learn new technologies, languages, and frameworks.

  🤝 I believe in the power of teamwork, open communication, and shared success.

  🏆 I'm results-oriented and take pride in delivering tangible outcomes.

  🚀 I thrive in dynamic environments and see challenges as opportunities for growth.

  🌱 Outside of coding, I'm into AI, machine learning, and data science.

  ✉️ Feel free to reach out to me at brenda.rikhotso@gmail.com for any inquiries or collaborations.

- 💬 Have a question or just want to chat?Feel free to drop me a message at "https://twitter.com/br64911
+ 💬 Have a question or just want to chat?Feel free to drop me a message at"https://twitter.com/br64911"
 </p>